jmcollin78/versatile_thermostat/README.md

   _AC_: Air Conditioning.
 An AC device cools instead of heats.
 Temperatures are reversed: Eco is warmer than Comfort, which is warmer than Boost.
 The algorithms take this information into account.

+  _EMA_: Exponential Moving Average.
+Used to smooth sensor temperature measurements.
+It represents a moving average of the room's temperature and is used to calculate the slope of the temperature curve, which would be too unstable on the raw data.

+  _slope_: The slope of the temperature curve, measured in ° (C or K)/h.
+It is positive when the temperature increases and negative when it decreases.
+This slope is calculated based on the _EMA_.

+  _PAC_ : Heat pump

 # Documentation

 The documentation is now divided into several pages for easier reading and searching: